NaturailyShopify/Naturaily-netlify/_posts/2017-12-07-11-types-of-apps-you-can-build-with-ruby-on-rails.md

 ---
-title: 11 types of apps you can build with Ruby on Rails
+title: 11 Types of Apps You Can Build with Ruby on Rails
 description: >-
   Wondering what technology you should use in your next project?
 Let's take a deep look at the kind of apps you can build with Ruby on Rails.